Edu590/Edu590/README.md

 I'm one of those people with old-gen CPUs from the previous millenium (in my case, from the end of 99) - possibly a reason for not working so well, because weird glitches happen sometimes, like me putting decorations in wall outlets and powering the house down, or laying in a mooving walkway (hospital came next), or various other perfectly normal things.

-It's still good enough for me to do some cool things though, which you can find in my repositories.
+It's still good enough for me to do some cool things though, which you can find in my repositories, and the most important are super-pinned just below.
 I love to do something useful and learn new things along the way.

 - 🔭 I’m currently working on: making a Linear DC Power Supply (start simple and safe, not SMPS right away messing on the 230 VAC side...).
 Also, after that, I want to attempt to make a Power Function Generator (with its very useful mains isolation, I could then make an SMPS more safely some other time).
 I don't have any, so these will be my 2 home lab PSUs!
 - 🌱 I’m currently learning: Electrotechnical and Computer Engineering at university, and programming and messing with electronics in my free time (trying to fix and/or improve devices I have, and also make things, like a PSU)